Silenttttttt/pow-lock-encryption/README.md

 - **Difficulty**: Adjust the `difficulty` parameter to control the number of leading zeros required in the hash.
 I recommend leaving it at 4, because the time complexity increases exponentially \(O(2^k)\) and becomes nearly impossible for the client.
 To properly adjust the difficulty, read below.

 - **Max Solution**: Set the `max_solution` parameter to define the upper bound for the solution space.
-"3000000" is recommended, averaging about 0.025 seconds for the server and 1.2 seconds for the client.
+The default value is genrally is recommended.
 This should be the value changed to increase the difficulty, due to its linear impact on the resolve time.
+Or the `solution_number` as well, for the chain implementation.

 - **Solution Number**: For the pow-lock chain implementation, set the `solution_number` to define the number of sequential solutions required.
 This parameter can be experimented with, but a default of 5 is recommended.
 It should also be linear.